-Making Skyline Chili in the pressure cooker is a quick and easy way to enjoy the Cincinnati classic from anywhere!
-It’s a simple and tasty recipe, perfect for a weeknight!
+Making Instant Pot Skyline Chili in the pressure cooker is a quick and easy way to enjoy the Cincinnati classic from anywhere!

 Note: This post may contain affiliate links for your convenience.
 This means that if you make a purchase, this site may receive a small commission at no additional cost to you.
 You can read my full disclosure policy here.

 “It’s not the type of chili you’re probably used to.
 Most people either love it or hate it.”

 My then-boyfriend was describing the chili he grew up eating regularly.
 We had been dating for a couple of months and were planning a trip to visit his hometown of Cincinnati.

 That’s when he mentioned that we would be making a stop at Skyline Chili while we were there, followed by his disclaimer of sorts.